DoriszAlbrecht/Bayesian_Examples.jl/README.md

     lag(zs, 0, K), hcat(ones(eltype(zs), length(zs)-K), lag_matrix(zs, 1:K, K))
 end
 ```
-The AR(2) process of the first differences can be summarized by:
+The AR(2) process of the first differences can be summarized by: \
-The second difference of a series y is not simply the difference between y and its lagged term by two periods, but it is the first difference of the first difference.
-The so called "change in the change" of y at time t.
+Given a series Y, it is the first difference of the first difference.
+The so called "change in the change" of Y at time t.
 The second difference of a discrete function can be interpreted as the second derivative of a continuous function, which is the "acceleration" of the function at a point in time t.
-In this model, we want to capture the "acceleration" of the logarithmic return.
+In this model, we want to capture the "acceleration" of the logarithm of return.

 The AR(2) process of the original variables meant to capture the contribution of the 2 previous timepoints to the current point at time t.